 I loop my dogs’ leashes onto a long lead and get out my snowshoes.
 The dogs sit in the snow patiently waiting for me to gear up.
-“Silly two legger!”
-I can almost hear them thinking.
-Once I have my boots snugged in firmly, I clip the lead to my waist and we make our way over to the kiosk to pick up a map.
+I can almost hear them thinking, “silly two legger!”
+Once I have my boots on, I clip the lead to my waist and we make our way over to the kiosk to pick up a map.

 There are a full 22 kilometers of free (that’s right, FREE!) groomed trails here at Fern Park.
 The beginner, intermediate, and expert trails all wind through a variety of gorgeous terrain.
 There are spectacular cliff views, challenging climbs (if you’re in the mood), and even some trails for skiers only.
 An intermediate trail connects the Fern Park Trails over to Limekiln Lake Campground, where skiers and snowshoers can find another 5 kilometers of trails to explore.

-Using the map, I plan out some possible routes for today’s excursion.
-But, to be honest, I’m stalling… waiting for my companions to join me.
-But the dogs and I don’t mind a bit.
+Using the map, I plan out some possible routes for today’s excursion as I wait for my trail companions.
 I use the time to hike around the base area and peek into the pavilion.
 A sign on the building says “Skating Rink is Open."
 The covered ice rink looks great and ready for skaters.
 Of course, the skating here is free, too.
 In the pavilion, I see there is also a warming room and heated restrooms.
 Opposite the pavilion and field is a stellar looking sledding hill.
 Sledding is open and free to everyone.
 At Inlet’s annual Frozen Fire and Lights Festival, the sledding hill at Fern Park is the scene for Cardboard Sled Races — a super fun family event.

 I hear the sound of tires on snow and turn to see that my friends have arrived.
 The dogs give them an enthusiastic greeting.
-Then the two of them gear up and we set out.
-The trails are gorgeous!
+Then, the two of them gear up and we set out.
+It's no surprise, but the trails are gorgeous!
 This is obviously not the groomer’s first rodeo.
 I make a mental note to return in the near future for some cross-country skiing.
 In most places, the trails are wide enough for all three of us to walk abreast.
 Some of the hills are steep but nothing feels unsafe.
 We are even able to find some smaller side trails through the woods that are just pure powder.
 The dogs couldn’t be happier.

 There’s no way we can cover all 22 kilometers today so we simply wind our way around, enjoying the views and the blissful quiet of the woods.
 The dogs have a great time romping through the snow on their long tether line.
 We make our way back to the cars and pack up.
-We head over to the pavilion for a quick warmup (our furry friends are waiting in the car, after all) and to watch a few skaters try out their moves on the ice — the perfect way to end our perfect day.
+We head over to the pavilion for a quick warmup and to watch a few skaters try out their moves on the ice — the perfect way to end our perfect day.

 And if you visit Fern Park without a pooch in tow, Inlet also has some great choices for winding down your trail trek with a drink and some munchies!